 Accompanies the book Encountering the Old Testament: a Christian survey by Bill T. Arnold and Bryan E. Beyer, Grand Rapids, 1999.

-Over 2,000 articles covering a broad range of topics in philosophy, from all continents and all periods.
+Over 2,000 articles covering a broad range of topics in philosophy, from all continents and all periods; available online at the provided link.

 Accompanies the book of the same edited by A. Scott Moreau (Grand Rapids: Baker, 2004), and the CD-ROM contains the entire text of the book.
 Provides a broad overview of the biblical, theological, and historical foundations for missions.
 It considers personal and practical issues involved in becoming a missionary, the process of getting to the mission field, and contemporary challenges a mission worker must face.
 Based on current research and includes numerous case studies that consider important issues.
 Sidebars, charts, and maps provide further details on topics of interest.
 This is a comprehensive resource that includes more than fourteen hundred articles on the theory, practice, theology, and history of world missions.